MrMEEE/awx-build/installguide.md

 # Install AWX Community Edition (RPM)

 **Caveats/TODO List**
-* SELinux policies has still not been created (comming soon), so you'll have to make your own or disable SELinux...
 * Firewall rules has still not been created, so you'll have to make your own or disable the firewall...
 * Backup/Restore scripts
 * Fix Migrations/upgrades so that they will work everytime.. see bottom for more description..